Games & Quizzes

 /ˈkoun(t)iNG/

 taking account of when reaching total.
-To add things together to find the total number.
+To include someone or something in a final number.

 /ˈwelkəm/